pleerock/angular-tags-input/README.md

 tags-input directive for AngularJS
 ========================

-This directive allows your inputs to grow as soon as user types.
-The input's width always fit the text user typed in the input.
+This directive allows to type into input small tags and store their values in ng-model.

 Open samples/index.html to see the examples how to use this directive.